cktlco/crew-chief-autovoicepack/README.md

 ## 📦 Common Task: Generate a full CrewChief voice pack
-_Pre-requisite: At least three 10-second audio clips of your chosen voice.
+_Pre-requisite: At least three 10-second audio clips of your voice.
 Or you can test with the provided voice "Luis"._

 This is an **automated process**.
 The only required software on your machine is **a working installation of Docker**.